open-telemetry/opentelemetry-collector-contrib/exporter/logtospanexporter/README.md

 Supported pipeline types: logs

 > :construction: This exporter is alpha.
-Expect configuration fields to change.
+Expect configuration fields to change and expect this exporter to be superseded
+> by either a log to span 'translator' ( see https://github.com/open-telemetry/opentelemetry-collector/issues/2336 )
+> and/or via 'Telemetry Schemas' ( see https://github.com/open-telemetry/oteps/pull/152 ).

 **!!
 IMPORTANT: Both the log originator and all downstream services must use the same Network Time Protocol (NTP) settings to ensure spans times line up correctly. !!**